 Yes, as of September 20, 2019, National Pump has NSF/ANSI/CAN 61 & NSF/ANSI 372 certification for Vertical and Submersible Turbine Pump assemblies.
 The deep-set Vertical Turbine Pumps are available in configurations that include either oil-lubricated or fresh water flushed enclosed lineshaft or pre-lubricated open line shaft.
 The short-set Vertical Turbine Pumps are available in either product lubricated or enclosed linshaft configurations.
 NPC has certified many optional materials to allow our customers the ability to choose the best materials for their specific application.
 Whether its standard materials, stainless steel or aluminum bronze, we can meet your needs.
 Bearings options also include bronze, neoprene, marine or vesconite.
 Wear rings are available in stainless steel or aluminum bronze.
 Seal options include mechanical seals in split or single cartridge configurations or expanded PTFE yarn packing.
 Standard coating is Tnemec N-140 Pota-Pox Plus to provide long-lasting protection of the steel components.
 The complete pump, from the suction to the discharge, is certified to pump drinking water without imparting chemical contaminants or impurities that can affect our health.

-Yes, all pumps that are required to be built to the ISO9001 certification must be manufactured at National Pump’s ISO 9001 certified plant in Glendale, AZ.
+Yes, all pumps that are required to be built by a manufacturer certified to ISO9001 will be manufactured at National Pump’s plant in Glendale, AZ which is certified by NQA to meeting the ISO 9001:2015 QMS Standard.

 What materials are available from National?